-Pupae – After 1-3 weeks, the flea larvae pupate, taking up to 10 days to develop into an adult flea, however, they can remain in their protective cocoon for several months.
+- Pupae – After 1-3 weeks, the flea larvae pupate, taking up to 10 days to develop into an adult flea, however, they can remain dormant in their protective cocoon for several months.

-Treating fleas on your cat:
+Treat fleas on the cat:

 Products come in many forms, including: